 - Cut all of the pulp into thin slices.

-- You can sweeten with honey.
+- You can sweeten it with honey.

 Warning About Grapefruit Side Effects

-- Calcium channel-blocking agents: (nifedipine and similar drugs) used in cases of coronary heart disease and hypertension
+- Calcium channel-blocking agents (nifedipine and similar drugs) used in cases of coronary heart disease and hypertension

 - Cyclosporine and immunosuppressant used in organ transplant cases, particularly of the kidney